Muslim Censorship of YouTube

 Note added 10 March 08: This is far from an isolated incident.
 Recently Google agreed to remove content from YouTube to satisfy the demands of the Pakistani government, who objected to videos that were critical of, or frankly discussed, Islam.
 Google’s appeasment of Pakistan does not affect some special version of YouTube for Pakistan, but the YouTube that is served to the U.S. and the rest of the free world as well.
 This incident became prominent in the news when Pakistan’s efforts to deny access to YouTube from within Pakistan “leaked” out to DNS servers worldwide and caused the site to be generally unavailable for some time.
 Less generally appreciated is the fact that the problem was fixed only after Google agreed to the censorship.
 Some of the censored videos were again replaced with the spurious claim that they were removed due to a “terms of use violation”.

-I’m not going to maintain a list of all instances of self-censorship in response to complaints from Muslims or fear of a possible Islamic reaction, but this seems a convenient place to keep track of some of the less well-known incidents.
+I’m not going to maintain a list of all instances of self-censorship in response to political pressure or implied threats of violence, but this seems a convenient place to keep track of some of the less well-known incidents.

 April, 2008: At a recent press conference, Christopher Hitchens relates that the Washington Post has refused to publish an article that it had asked Sam Harris to write on the subject of the reprinting of the Danish cartoons depicting the Muslim prophet.
 Their objection was that Harris referred to religious violence in the same sentence as the word “Islam”.

-An unsourced article (dead link now) on Digg claims that Muslims have organized to falsely tag videos critical of Islam on YouTube as violating the terms of service; and that YouTube responds by removing the videos.
+An unsourced article (dead link now) on Digg claims that Islamist political groups have organized to falsely tag videos critical of Islam on YouTube as violating the terms of service; and that YouTube responds by removing the videos.